FlavScents AInsights Entry for Naringin (CAS: 10236-47-2)

 3. Natural Occurrence & Formation

-Naringin is naturally occurring in citrus fruits, with the highest concentrations found in grapefruits.
+Naringin is naturally found in grapefruit, pomelo, and other citrus fruits.
 It is biosynthesized in plants through the flavonoid pathway, where naringenin is glycosylated to form naringin.
 This compound is significant in the context of "natural flavor" designations, as it is derived directly from plant sources without synthetic modification.

 Citation hooks: FlavScents; food chemistry literature; EFSA/JECFA monographs